 While there isn’t an exact rule book to the art of populist leadership, its main proponents typically share a set of common characteristics: reliance on the legitimacy of democratic elections to consolidate power, the claim to own a magnetic connection to what populists label as “the people” (oftentimes a narrowly defined ethnic group) and distrust towards established institutions that they fear can limit their powers, including independent media, the judiciary or nonpartisan bureaucracy.
 Prominent contemporary examples include Donald Trump, Viktor Orban or Jair Bolsonaro.
-However, even though these salient cases clearly depict populist strongmen on the Right of the political spectrum, populism can take up different shapes and forms.
+Even though these particularly salient cases clearly depict populist strongmen on the Right of the political spectrum, populism can take up different shapes and forms.
 For instance, various southern European left-wing parties such as Syriza (Greece), Podemos (Spain) or the Five Star Movement (Italy) are equally considered to rest upon evident populist characteristics.

 In order to establish a connection to their electorate, the populist toolbox includes the use of ordinary language and the repeated claim to be a representative of the masses, who, as populist leaders argue, have been betrayed by corrupt mainstream leadership.
 This constitutes one of the many ways in which they make use of the Us vs. Them dichotomy, a clear distinction between what is supposedly “good” and “evil”.
 In sum, populism constitutes an ideology that firmly rests on three pillars: give the people that have not been listened to a voice, defend the interests of ordinary citizens and replace distant and corrupt elites.

 Differentiating Populist Support

-The origins of the recent populist wave are manifold.
+The origins of the recent surge in populism are manifold.
 Much of the contestation in the literature concerns the influence of economic, cultural and political reasons, with many economists, sociologists and political scientists claiming the issue originates from their respective field of expertise.
 While there is certainly truth to be found in each approach, a holistic picture is needed that integrates the different elements.